Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Cape Coral?

-Cape Coral typically sees its last spring frost around mid-February, while the first fall frost usually arrives around mid-December.
+Cape Coral's last spring frost lands near mid-February, and in Cape Coral the first fall frost follows around mid-December.

 What is the rainy season in Cape Coral?